All Episodes

 Lots to go here on Open Line Friday, so sit tight.

-All right, and a couple things.
+All right, a couple things.

-I I was I I was working feverishly in more ways than one, preparing this program.
+I, I was, I, I was working feverishly in more ways than one, preparing this program.

-I don't see the television when I'm facing the uh the computer, and I never have the sound on because it's just it's irritating to me.
+And I never have the sound on because it's just, it's irritating to me.

-I watch television with closed captioning.
+And I watch television with closed captioning.

 So I don't hear what is said.

-And I'd look, I'd I'd look to the right at the screen, and I had MSNBC on, I had Fox on.
+And I'd look to the right at the screen.

-I had uh uh CNN, I'd be going back and forth.
+I'd be going back and forth.

-Now it's eight o'clock at night.
+Now, it's 8 o'clock at night.

-And I'm looking at it, and they're playing tape, obviously from the middle of the day, the broiling sun with half of those interstate highways still not open yet.
+It's obviously from the middle of the day, the broiling sun with half of those interstate highways still not open yet.

-And doing a big story on the incompetence of the local leaders down there, the mayor and the governor for not opening all those lanes.
+And doing a big story on the incompetence of the local leaders down there, the mayor and the governor, for not opening all those lanes.

 Isn't this misleading?